mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 effects than in human Travellers.
-The first roll on the Aging table is not made until age 40 (after six terms of service have been completed); thereafter, it is checked every term and _twice_ the Traveller’s number of terms served is applied as a negative DM to the roll.
+The first roll on the Aging table is not made until age 40 (after six terms of service have been completed); thereafter, it is checked every term and _twice_ the Traveller's number of terms served is applied as a negative DM to the roll.

 CEREMONIAL